 Situated on the banks of Lake Michigan, the aquarium houses big critters like dolphins, sharks, and beluga whales within its three-story walls.

-The center offers equally impressive experiences, with a behind the scenes tour, a penguin encounter, and a 4D theatre.
+The center offers equally impressive experiences, with stingray feedings, penguin and beluga encounters, and a 4-D experience.

 6. The Columbus Zoo and Aquarium (Powell, OH)

 The two-for-one experience makes this one of the top aquariums in the US.